Sonja is a paediatric osteopath in Munich, Germany with a Masters in Osteopathy and a Diploma in Pediatric Osteopathy from the U.K.

 Most people associate the word "reflex" with that little hammer their doctor uses to tap just under their kneecaps.
 Reflexes are actions that are performed without conscious thought as a response to a stimulus.
-This can help protect the body.
+They can help protect the body.
 For example, if you put your hand on a hot stove, a reflex causes you to immediately remove your hand before a "This is hot!" message even gets to your brain.
 Other reflexes help your body stay balanced, allow the optimal amount of light into your eyes, and help with many other functions.

-Babies have a particular set of reflexes called "primitive reflexes".
-These reflexes allow babies to respond to stimulation from their environment before any learning has taken place, and they prepare their little bodies for further development.
+Babies have a particular set of reflexes called "primitive reflexes."
+These allow babies to respond to stimulation from their environment before any learning has taken place, and they prepare their little bodies for further development.
 Babies are born with these reflexes, and they come with a natural "expiration date."
-If everything goes well, these reflexes "get integrated" over time.
+If everything goes well, these reflexes get integrated over time.
 This means that they are still there in principle, but you no longer observe them in action because they get suppressed by impulses coming from the brain.
 The brain does this because it thinks that it is no longer advantageous to express reflexes because the baby has practised the movements sufficiently and is now able to control them.

 Cases of Retained Primitive Reflexes